 Understanding the differences is important because it lets you know who can do what when it comes to the ownership and execution of the life insurance policy itself.

 The Three Contract Areas of Life Insurance

-Owner: The owner is the one who has their rights stipulated in the contract itself.
-The rights include naming the beneficiary, how the right to the participating dividends are created, and the right to surrender or sell the contract for its cash value.
+Owner: The owner is the one who has the rights stipulated in the contract itself.
+The rights include naming the beneficiary, how the right to the participating dividends is created, and the right to surrender or sell the contract for its cash value.
 In addition, the owner can transfer their right of ownership to someone else.